 Recruitement

-We have Ph.D. opennings for self-motivated and talented students to join our group [link].
+We have multiple Ph.D. opennings for self-motivated and talented students to join our group [link].

 Please share your thoughts/ideas on my recent papers before sending an email.